 Results:

-Colonizing aphid stem mothers were successfully prevented from reaching selected survey branches to form a gall (Figure 1).
+Experimental aphid removal - Colonizing aphid stem mothers were successfully prevented from reaching selected survey branches to form a gall (Figure 1).
 Because treatment and control branches were on the same tree genotypes but which differed in their resistance to these aphids, we could critically separate the effects of aphids on community traits, the effect of individual tree genotypes and their interactions, which no previous studies had accomplished as they lacked this experimental design.

-Consistent with the hypothesis that galling aphids are a foundation species in their own right, using a GLM we found that control branches on susceptible trees (i.e. with galls) supported greater arthropod abundance (F15, 112=3.97, P <0.0001) and species richness (F15,112=3.04, P = 0.0004) than treatment branches without galls.
+Consistent with the hypothesis that galling aphids are a foundation species or strong interactor in their own right, using a GLM we found that control branches on susceptible trees (i.e., with galls) supported greater arthropod abundance (F15, 112=3.97, P <0.0001) and species richness (F15,112=3.04, P = 0.0004) than treatment branches without galls.

 Our model also allowed us to examine the alternative hypothesis that tree genotype is the biggest factor in determining arthropod abundance, richness.
-We found that on all susceptible genotypes treatment was a stronger predictor for arthropod abundance than genotype (F1,7=7.40, P=0.007) while for species richness, genotype was stronger than treatment (F1,7=5.6, P<0.0001)(Figure 2).
+We found that on all susceptible genotypes treatment (i.e., presence of the aphid) was a stronger predictor for arthropod abundance than genotype (F1,7=7.40, P=0.007) while for species richness, genotype was stronger than treatment (F1,7=5.6, P<0.0001)(Figure 2a,b).
 This result confirms our hypothesis that it is the interaction of the two species (aphid presence and plant genotype) that significantly affects arthropod abundance and richness which then leads to greater community diversity and stability.

 Using Shannon’s diversity index (H’) in a GLM we found results similar to abundance and richness in that when all genotypes were included differences among treatment and control were significant (F19,136=2.08, P=0.005) with genotype being the significant effect however when examining only susceptible genotypes, both treatment and genotype were significant.
 This again supports our hypothesis that both plant genotype and presence of the herbivore interact to determine arthropod community diversity.

 Also consistent with the hypothesis that community stability is dependent on both species interactions and plant genetic factors, we used differences in Bray-Curtis similarity to estimate the effects of the two species interaction on the stability of the arthropod community for each individual tree genotype across two years.
 We found that the presence of the aphid increased the average stability of the community across years with susceptible tree genotypes experiencing greater effects on stability due to treatment.
 While resistant genotypes showed little or no treatment effect and consistently resulted in a less stable community.(Figure 3).
 We then calculated an herbivore effect size using Cohen’s D (D=1.16, ryi = 0.50) which suggests that approximately 33% of on-overlap in the arthropod communities between treatment and control (i.e. with and without the aphid).